 - Each proposal can only be submitted once; you may not make changes to your proposal content after submission

-- You can include up to six units of content using the TESS framework (https://tessexperiments.org/html/limits.html), unless compelling scientific justification is provided.
+- You can include up to 10 units of content using the TESS framework (https://tessexperiments.org/html/limits.html), unless compelling scientific justification is provided.

 - No video or audio treatments are allowed